zozor/hgui/README.md

 This sends a javascript event to webkit.
 All events are send through a bufferede channel with some javascript code to run and a reply channel.
 This can also be done using the function `SendEvent(javascript, replychannel)`.
 But the widgets do this for you.

-This event channel is emptied by webkit 100 times a second, and runs the javascript inside them in order they came.
+This event channel is emptied by webkit 100 times a second, and runs the javascript inside them in the order they came in.

 	input.GetValue()

 This will use the replychannel, the SetX methods has a nil reply channel.
-Events that require a reply have include the variable `reply` in the javascript.
+Events that require a reply have to include the variable `reply` in the javascript.
 So the events look like this `SendEvent("reply = ...", replychannel)`.
 Webkit runs the javascript, and returns a `String(reply)` to the return channel.
-In the package\'s varies Value() methods, it usually looks like this
+In the package's varies Value() methods, it usually looks like this

 	reply := make(chan string)
 	events <- Event("reply = ...", reply)
 	return <-reply

+And ofcourse, jquery is part of the package, making everything extremely easy.

 Features
 ===========================